RelevanceAI/vectorhub/README.md

 pip install vectorhub[text-encoder-transformers]
 ```

-To install all models at once:
+To install all models at once (note: this can take a while!
+We recommend searching for an interesting model on the website such as USE2Vec or BitMedium2Vec and following the installation line or see examples below.)
 ```
 pip install vectorhub[all]
 ```